 Norwegian Cruise Line

-"On Europe sailings only, local government regulations requires all guests to wear masks onboard whilst indoors except for when actively eating or drinking or when in their stateroom.
+As for cruises from a European port, Norwegian states: "Local government regulations requires all guests to wear masks onboard while indoors except for when actively eating or drinking or when in their stateroom.

 - READ MORE: Major cruise lines' vaccine policies explained -